 Mandarin (Citrus reticulata) is one of the original, non-hybrid citrus species — one of the ancestral parents (along with pomelo and citron) from which most cultivated citrus descended.
 Native to southern China and northeastern India, mandarins have been cultivated for at least 3,000 years.
 The name in Western languages derives from the Chinese imperial officials (mandarins) who traditionally received the fruit as tribute.

 Three color grades of mandarin oil exist in perfumery: green (harvested early, sharper and more herbaceous), yellow (mid-season, balanced), and red (fully ripe, sweetest and most rounded).
 Each has a distinct olfactory character.
-The oil is cold-pressed from the peel and contains limonene as the dominant component (65-75%), with gamma-terpinene (15-20%) providing a distinctive note absent from sweet orange.
+The oil is cold-pressed from the peel and contains limonene as the dominant component (65-75%), with gamma-terpinene (15-20%) providing a particular note absent from sweet orange.
 Minor components include methyl N-methylanthranilate — a molecule that gives mandarin its characteristic tangy, almost grape-like sweetness.

 Mandarin oil is the softest, sweetest, and most approachable of the citrus notes.
 It reads as less acidic than lemon, less bitter than orange, and more honeyed and floral.
 In compositions, it functions as a top note with slightly better tenacity than lemon or lime, thanks to its higher gamma-terpinene content.